BuckHollowMaple/Streamer/README.md

 COMMANDS:

-[stream the next show] - Plays the next episode of the previously streamed show [stream the previous show] - Plays the previous episode [stream the show] TITLE OF SHOW [latest episode] - Plays the last available episode of a show [stream the weather] - Shows radar and tells you the weekly forecast [stream the episode of] TITLE OF SHOW [when/where] DESCRIPTION OF SHOW - Finds & plays show from desc.
+[stream the next show] - Plays the next episode of the previously streamed show\n [stream the previous show] - Plays the previous episode\n [stream the show] TITLE OF SHOW [latest episode] - Plays the last available episode of a show [stream the weather] - Shows radar and tells you the weekly forecast [stream the episode of] TITLE OF SHOW [when/where] DESCRIPTION OF SHOW - Finds & plays show from desc.